condor/hokuto/README.md

     $ hokuto

 Currently implemented options are below:

     -p, --http-port=HTTP_PORT                   specify the HTTP port(default: 7080)
     -c, --context-root=PATH                     specify the context root(default: /)
-    -d, --base-directory=DIR                    specify the root of apps(default: working directory) -e, --environment=ENV                       specify the rack environment (default: 'development') -sINSTANCES_ON_STARTUP, --min-instances     specify the number of JRuby instances on startup(default: 1) -xMAXIMUM_INSTANCES, --max-instances        specify the maximum number of JRuby instances(default: 1) Note that your app will run the multithreaded mode if INSTANCES_ON_STARTUP == MAXIMUM_INSTANCES == 1 (default).
+    -d, --base-directory=DIR                    specify the root of apps(default: working directory) -e, --environment=ENV                       specify the rack environment (default: 'development') -s, --min-instances=INSTANCES_ON_STARTUP    specify the number of JRuby instances on startup(default: 1) -x, --max-instances=MAXIMUM_INSTANCES       specify the maximum number of JRuby instances(default: 1) Note that your app will run the multithreaded mode if --min-instances == --max-instances == 1 (default).
 If you want to perform highly with limited resources, you should not use multiple instances.
 Just you should implement apps in the multithreaded manner.

 ## Contributing